hsanchez/colabs/README.md

-# colabs
+# 🚀 Projects

-Example deep learning (and machine learning) projects
+These are specific bite-sized projects to learn an aspect of deep learning (and machine learning in general), starting from scratch.